Muscle pain: types, causes, and treatment

 Drug-free, clinically validated pain reliever: TENS technology

 There are also other solutions that help reduce muscle pain, drug-free.
 OMRON’s range of pain relievers help you to relieve your muscle and joint pain using Transcutaneous Electrical Nerve Stimulation (TENS).
-The OMRON HeatTens even f heat and TENS treatment in one single unit.
+The OMRON HeatTens even offers heat and TENS treatment in one single unit.

 Cardenas, J. (2015).
 All treatments of muscle pain.
 Retrieved from www.doctissimo.fr/html/dossiers/douleur-musculaire/articles/11771-traitements-douleur-musculaire.htm